 "Cage-free" marked on a carton of eggs means quite simply that the hens laying those eggs are not kept in cages.
-Again, that sounds good but the label has a fairly limited legal definition and the practices of some farmers only following the letter of the law make this question more complicated that you might think..
+Again, that sounds good but the label has a fairly limited legal definition and the practices of some farmers only following the letter of the law make this question more complicated than you might think.

 In theory, the hens that lay eggs labeled "cage-free" are free to walk around the hen house, to perch on roosts, and to lay eggs in nests.